Here are some ways to make your workplace ripe for creativity.

-While you might not be developing new tech, as an advertising or marketing agency, you still need to innovate.
-The best marketers think outside the box and come up with original and creative ad campaigns that make a lasting impression.
-How can you encourage your creative employees to be innovative?
+While you might not be developing new tech, you still need to innovate as a company.
+But how do you encourage your creative employees to be innovative?
 How can you promote a healthy, safe, creative environment?

 Google, Apple and Microsoft all have creative office spaces engineered to encourage innovation from their employees.
-Apple has an open, sleek, professional office design that is intended to boost collaboration while also reflecting the modern design of the Apple brand.
-Google takes a different approach with some of the most fun and creative offices in the world scattered around the globe, all meant to inspire employees.
+Apple has an open, sleek, professional office design intended to boost collaboration while reflecting the modern design of the Apple brand.
+Google takes a different approach with some of the most fun and creative offices in the world, all meant to inspire employees.

 Whatever approach you take, whether sleek and open or fun and energetic, the environment you create in your workspace is a vital piece of your company's culture and the creative capacity of your workforce.